Webinar report: Internal Comms @ fast growing companies

 I'm not quite there yet, but hoping to, I definitely advocate for it.

-Jonathan Davies: Yeah.
-I mean, this has been a massive part of my research over the past year.
+Jonathan Davies: This has been a massive part of my research over the past year.
 What I would say is in order to research that I've found is that Internal Communicators affect three aspects majorly.
 Number one, which is essentially your hygiene factor, is alignment.

 Meaning we want to use our people smart, educated opinions, and evolve those business initiatives to make our company healthier.
 The last part is activation, which means how many people have we been able to help reach their full potential and how willing are they to help others reach their full potential as well.